Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems

-Before we discuss the results as shown in \Cref{fig:ISS PDBT}, we make two remarks.
-First, while we plot the absolute errors exactly without any scaling, we plot the error bounds with scaling in order to make it easier to distinguish the curves for the error bounds from the curves for the actual errors.
-Second, the depicted results are for one realization of the empirical prior covariance, initial condition, and observation noise in the data.
-However, our numerical experiments show that the plots demonstrate similar behavior for different empirical prior covariances, initial condition and data.
+\begin{remark} We make two remarks about the results shown in \Cref{fig:ISS PDBT,fig:heat PDBT}.
+First, while we plot the actual errors exactly without any scaling, we replace the constants $\kappa$, $C$ and $C'$ in the error bounds with the squared norm term $\| \mbf{L}_\pr\|_\infty^2$ from the definition \eqref{eq:error_covariance_for_perturbed_forward_model_by_ppH_constant} of $C$.
+This scales down the magnitude of the error bounds in order to bring the curves for the error bounds and the curves for the actual errors closer together, thus enhancing readability of the plots.
+Second, the results shown are for one realization of the reference initial condition and the observation noise used to generate the data $\data$, as well as the empirical prior covariance for the ISS1R benchmark example.
+However, the results of other numerical experiments that we do not show here demonstrate similar behavior for different realizations of these quantities.
+This is consistent with \Cref{theorem03}, which treats $\PrCov$ and $\data$ as given inputs to the inverse problem, and thus also for \Cref{thm:PD-BT bounds} and \Cref{thm:PD-TLBT bounds}.
+In particular, varying $\PrCov$ and $\data$ does not change the key implication of the error bounds, namely that the errors in the posterior mean and covariance are of first order in the error of the root prior-preconditioned Hessian. \end{remark}

 The complete code for our experiments is available under \url{https://github.com/joskoUP/PD-BT-bounds}.